 Ryder asked for a Rainbow Cake for his last two birthdays.
 To be honest, I didn’t want to take the time to make it.
 Yes, it’s pretty, but sometimes, I’m slightly impatient.
 I just didn’t want to take the time to make it.
 After telling him no, I reconsidered and decided to surprise him.
-I made it in the simplest way I could using a white cake mix.
+I made it in the simplest way I could use a white cake mix.
 This is how I did it.

 I used a cake mix for the cake.
 And, instead of regular food coloring, I used food coloring by Wilton that’s designed to go in cake icing.
 These icing colors gave the layers intense colors that didn’t fade with baking.

 Use a white cake mix and only use the whites of the eggs or the yolk will alter the color.

 To add this gel icing coloring, I use the end of a clean knife and dip it in only once.

 You’ll need to separate the cake batter into 4 (or however many different colors you’re using) small bowls of equal portions.